samclifford/election2017/README.md

 ECQ Primary Vote data
 ================

 If you've run the ECQ scraper script you should have a file called `primary_votes.csv` in your `Data` folder.
-The scraper script pulls down the results pages from the ECQ website and extracts the results summary table for each electorate.
-This is all coerced into a tidy data frame with each candidate's party affiliation (`IND` if none given), raw number of formal, primary votes, and the percentage of the vote for that electorate received.
+The scraper script pulls down the results pages from the [ECQ website](https://results.ecq.qld.gov.au/elections/state/State2017/results/summary.html) and extracts the results summary table for each electorate.
+I realise that there's a [downloadable zip file with an XML file](https://results.ecq.qld.gov.au/elections/state/State2017/mediainformation.html) but trying to deal with unzipping an XML and parsing the tree seemed to be too difficult.
+In any case, the HTML data is is all coerced into a tidy data frame with each candidate's party affiliation (`IND` if none given), raw number of formal, primary votes, and the percentage of the vote for that electorate received.
 A full distribution of preferences is not available yet.

 ``` r
 # source("ecq_scraper.R")